Node

 HTTP MODULE (HARD WAY)

-Compared to other node stuff, the
+Compared to other node stuff, the http module

 is very low level; there's very little reason to choose this module over Express.
 But just for the sake of covering it, below is an example server using the http module: